spsforks/QB64-Wiki/GOSUB.md

+## Example(s)
-*Example:* What happens if two GOSUB executes then two RETURN's?
+ What happens if two GOSUB executes then two RETURN's?

 ```vb